BaraaJazah/Fit-Track/README.md

 ✅ Add custom meals with user-defined calories and macros

+✅ AI-Powered Diet Assistant integrated with Gemini API for automated, personalized meal generation

+✅ Smart AI suggestions to modify and optimize daily recipes based on current weight and metabolic tracking

 ✅ Access a complete food database with nutrition facts for thousands of foods

 ✅ Add and track workouts with automatic calculation of burned calories